Specific Loss Benefits for Injured Workers in Scranton

 Insurance carriers routinely hire medical experts who minimize the extent of permanent impairment.
 Their doctors may claim that you retain more function than you actually do, or that your loss of function is temporary rather than permanent.
 These tactics can significantly reduce the compensation you receive if not properly contested.

 Another challenge arises with disfigurement claims, where insurance companies often dispute what qualifies as “serious and permanent.”
-Pennsylvania law requires that facial disfigurement be visible from a “conversational distance” to qualify, but this standard is subjective and frequently contested by insurance carriers.
+The law requires that facial disfigurement be visible from a “conversational distance” to qualify, but this standard is subjective and frequently contested by insurance carriers.

 For workers in industries common to Scranton, such as manufacturing, healthcare, or warehouse work, these disputes can become particularly technical, often involving specialized knowledge about job requirements and the impact of specific functional limitations.

 One aspect that confuses many injured workers is how specific loss benefits interact with other workers’ compensation benefits.
-In Pennsylvania, you may receive specific loss benefits in addition to temporary total disability benefits for a limited period.
+In Scranton, you may receive specific loss benefits in addition to temporary total disability benefits for a limited period.
 However, once the healing period ends, your compensation converts exclusively to specific loss benefits.

 If your injury includes multiple specific losses (such as losing several fingers), Pennsylvania law provides specific guidelines for calculating combined benefits.
-Understanding these complex interactions requires specialized knowledge of Pennsylvania workers’ compensation law.
+Understanding these complex interactions requires specialized knowledge of workers’ compensation law.

 Steps to Take When Pursuing a Specific Loss Claim in Scranton